Canada–United States border: Law enforcement approach

-Parts of the International Boundary cross through mountainous terrain or heavily forested areas, but significant portions also cross remote prairie farmland and the Great Lakes and Saint Lawrence River, in addition to the maritime components of the boundary at the Atlantic, Pacific, and Arctic Oceans.
-The border runs through the middle of the Mohawk Nation at Akwesasne, and even divides some buildings in communities in New England and Quebec.
+Parts of the International Boundary cross through mountainous terrain or heavily forested areas, but significant portions also cross remote prairie farmland and the Great Lakes and Saint Lawrence River, in addition to the maritime components of the boundary at the Atlantic, Pacific, and Arctic Ocean.
+The border runs through the middle of the Mohawk Nation at Akwesasne and even divides some buildings in communities in New England and Quebec.
 The US Customs and Border Protection identifies the chief issues along the border as domestic and international terrorism, smuggling of illegal drugs and products such as tobacco to evade customs duties, and illegal immigration.
 A June 2019 U.S. Government Accountability Office report identified specific staffing and resource shortfalls faced by the CBP on the Northern border that adversely affect enforcement actions; the U.S. Border Patrol and CBP Air and Marine Operations identified an insufficient number of agents along the northern border for land, air, and maritime missions.
 There are eight U.S. Border Patrol sectors, on the Canada–U.S. border, each covering a designated "area of responsibility"; the sectors, from west to east, are based in Blaine, Washington, Spokane, Washington, Havre, Montana, Grand Forks, North Dakota, Detroit, Michigan, Buffalo, New York, Swanton, Vermont, and Houlton, Maine.